Compare School Options

 Potential courses you’ll take in an online master’s in addictions and recovery degree program

 • Ethics in Addictions and Recovery Counseling.
 All counselors must follow legal and ethical guidelines when providing therapy services.
-In this class, students learn boundary setting, conflicts of interest, confidentiality, and making good decisions.
+In this class, students learn about boundary setting, conflicts of interest, confidentiality, and making good decisions.
 Not following ethical codes could affect a person’s recovery.

 • Relapse Prevention.
 Students will learn the risk factors for relapse and counseling tools and techniques to help clients avoid relapse.
 Some topics explored include cognitive restructuring, identifying triggers, improving coping skills, and building a support system.

 • Pharmacology.
-Students learn the substances misused by those with a substance use disorder and how they affect the body.
+Students learn about the substances misused by those with a substance use disorder and how they affect the body.
 They learn potential consequences, interactions, and adverse effects.
 Finally, students learn how prescription drugs can treat addiction.

 • Group Counseling.
 This course covers group dynamics and how they can help the recovery process.
 Students learn various group counseling techniques and how to run a group program.
 Topics include active listening, body language, behavioral therapies, and the stages of group counseling.

 • Assessment and Referral.
 Students learn the various diagnostic tools to use when conducting a biopsychosocial assessment to find the proper treatment for a client.
-The class covers the levels of care, how addiction affects family and friends, and how to handle resistant clients.
+This class covers the levels of care, how addiction affects family and friends, and how to handle resistant clients.

-What Can You Do With an Online Master’s in Addictions and Recovery??
+What Can You Do With an Online Master’s in Addictions and Recovery?

 Career outlook